 The history of this famous man is a wonderful and uplifting tale to share.

-December 21 marks the Centenary of the Crossword.
+December 21 2013 marked the Centenary of the Crossword.
 The game has been called "the most popular and widespread word game in the world".

 Matthew Flinders was a distinguished English navigator and cartographer.
 He was the first person to circumnavigate the island-continent of Australia.